HINKOKO/shell/basics/README.md

 Task 10 change the current working directory for the previous one Task 11 list all files in pwd, parent's of pwd and boot dir, in long format with hidden files also Task 12 prints the type of file
+Task 13 create a symbolic link to //bin///ls